ActivityWatch/activitywatch.github.io/donate.md

 ---
-layout: default
+layout: page
 title: Donate
 permalink: /donate/
 ---

-# Donate

 Thanks for considering a donation!

 We hope you decide it's worth spending a couple dollars (or more) each month for such an awesome piece of software as ActivityWatch.